byuitechops/bubble-visualization/README.md

 # bubble-visualization

 ## Description
 This tool allows users to visualize all course work (module items) in a canvas course on a bubble chart.
+Each bubble is clickable and links to the module item in canvas.

 ## How to Install